 Star player: Jadon Sancho

 What else should you know?
-Located in Germany’s industrial heartland in the Ruhr region in the west of the country, the whole city lives and breathes its Borussia.
-Games against fierce local rivals Schalke are win-at-all-costs occasions – such as the upcoming clash on Matchday 26.
+Located in Germany’s industrial heartland in the Ruhr region in the west of the country, the whole city lives and breathes its Borussia, meaning Games against fierce local rivals Schalke are win-at-all-costs occasions.
 Under normal circumstances, the famed Yellow Wall – Europe’s largest all-standing terrace with room for 25,000 fans – is an intimidating presence for the opposition, while the club regularly posts the largest average attendance on the continent with over 80,000 spectators.

 Over the last decade or so, Dortmund have been Bayern’s main title rivals, even if they have fallen agonisingly close several times since last lifting the Meisterschale in 2012.
-They remain in the running now, just four points behind Bayern, and coach Lucien Favre has a wealth of attacking might at his disposal, with Jadon Sancho in particular looking unstoppable this season alongside the likes of Marco Reus, Thorgan Hazard and Achraf Hakimi.
-The England international has 14 goals and 15 assists, while winter arrival Erling Haaland has been banging in the goals too (nine), offering both guile and a physical presence up front.
+They again placed second behind Bayern last year, and coach Lucien Favre has a wealth of attacking might at his disposal to topple the record champions, with Jadon Sancho unplayable at times last season.
+The England international hit 17 goals and 16 assists, while winter arrival Erling Haaland was nothing short of remarkable in the Rückrunde, scoring 13 goals in his first 15 Bundesliga appearances.
+Those two will take some stopping next year.

 Nickname: Die Fohlen (The Foals)